GenVC: Self-Supervised Zero-Shot Voice Conversion: GenVC

 \section{GenVC}

 Inspired by prior research in speech generation, we present GenVC, a zero-shot generative VC model.
 Our approach integrates discrete audio tokenizers with a generative Transformer-based LM for VC, simplifying the complexity of earlier LM-based VC methods.
-This design enables the model to be trained entirely in an self-supervised manner, supporting large-scale training and maximizing the utilization of available data.
+This design enables the model to be trained entirely in an self-supervised manner, supporting large-scale training.
 Furthermore, the autoregressive nature of the model allows for the conversion of source utterances into the voice and style of a target speaker without preserving the prosodic structure of the source utterances.
-This capability ensures that our model produces natural-sounding utterances comparable to leading zero-shot VC models while also making it suitable for privacy-sensitive applications.